nedset/refinedmods.github.io/refined-storage/wiki/Pattern Grid.md

 These tags are retrieved from [Minecraft's tag system](https://minecraft.gamepedia.com/Tag).
 You can specify the allowed tags in the Pattern Grid.

 To define valid alternatives for an item or fluid, use CTRL + click on the input slot and specify the allowed tags that can be used during autocrafting.
-Items or fluids from that tag are then marked as valid alternatives if the original item or fluid can't be found in the storage network.
+Items or fluids from that tag are then marked as valid alternatives if the original item or fluid can't be found in the storage networks.CTRL + SHIFT para abrir a janela de criação.

 You can also define valid alternatives by clicking on the item or fluid and then clicking on "Alternatives".